Frequently Asked Questions

 Q: What factors are considered in the selection of MD-PhD applicants?

 A: Selection factors include proven academic achievement, experience in and commitment to research, and strong personal qualities.
-While the MD-PhD Admissions Committee does not require a minimum GPA or MCAT score, applicants with a cumulative undergraduate GPA below 3.5 or total MCAT scores below 30 are less likely to be interviewed.
+While the MD-PhD Admissions Committee does not require a minimum GPA or MCAT score, applicants with a cumulative undergraduate GPA below 3.5 or total MCAT scores below 505 are less likely to be interviewed.
 Geisel also places a high value on the activities, experiences, and personal qualities of applicants.
 Individuals who demonstrate leadership, creative abilities, and significant humanitarian experiences are sought.
-A typical Geisel School class consists of 90 students, of whom three to five are MD-PhD students.
+A typical Geisel School class consists of 92 students, of whom two to four are MD-PhD students.

 Qualified applicants generally have strong research backgrounds, consisting of one or more years of research laboratory experience; many applicants are co-authors on one or more papers in peer-reviewed journals.
 The applicant's research aptitude is evaluated primarily through letters of recommendation and through the applicant's ability to clearly and intelligently communicate his/her research acumen in his/her written application, and during the interview.
 Applicants should also display a clear understanding of the advantages and disadvantages of the MD-PhD training program and communicate why this course of study is appropriate to meet their career goals.